AI for Humans: When to Delegate, When to Lead

 The delegate and lead categories are relatively straightforward once you start thinking about them honestly.
 Scheduling, data entry, first-pass research, routine summaries: delegate.
 Relationship management, strategic decisions, creative direction, difficult conversations: lead.

-The interesting territory is the middle ground, and this is where most teams need the most practice, because collaboration requires a different kind of discipline.
+The interesting territory is the middle ground, and this is where teams need the most practice, because collaboration requires a different kind of discipline.

 The point is to let AI clear the ground so your people can spend their time on the work that actually requires them.